tsdacost/simple-page/README.md

 The following is a breakdown of the employee gender composition broken out by ethnicity.
-This data looks at all past and present employees from 2006 though 2017.
+This data looks at all employees hired from 2006 though 2017.

 <!---https://charts.qlikcloud.com/5c64d44ade1aed001096fdca/chart.html-->